Execview/evn-fetchy/README.md

-# An empty node project with ES6 imports, and works with Jest
+# An improved interface to the fetch function.
+Works in Browsers or NodeJs